 A fermented dairy product, is one of the best sources of probiotics, which can improve gut bacteria and help modulate stress via the complex gut-brain axis, the signaling loop between the GI tract and the central nervous system.
 In one study, women who ate yogurt with probiotics showed reduced activity in areas of the brain that process stress.

-Kefir is also high in vitamin D, low levels have been linked with increased risk of panic and depression.
+Kefir is also high in vitamin D, low levels of which have been linked with increased risk of panic and depression.
 And improving the gut flora in general can enhance the brain’s serotonin levels.
-All this combined creates a stress relief powerhouse.
 Other foods with probiotics: coconut (dairy-free) kefir, yogurt, kimchi, sauerkraut, and miso.

 Try this: purée vanilla kefir or coconut kefir with blueberries, hemp seeds, and frozen bananas for a creamy, protein-rich breakfast; combine unsweetened kefir with minced garlic, dill, lemon juice, and chives to make a savory ranch dressing; combine kefir, pumpkin purée, nutmeg, cinnamon, and ginger in a blender, purée until smooth, stir in pumpkin seeds or pumpkin brittle, then freeze for a pumpkin ice cream.